GSA/LAMP-CentOS-with-Vagrant/README.md

-# LAMP Setup based on CentOS 6.3 with Vagrant / Puppet
+# WordPress LAMP Setup based on CentOS 6.3 with Vagrant / Puppet

 ## Overview